tychosavelkoel/ParT-SVDD/README.md

 wget https://jetquenchingtools.web.cern.ch/JetQuenchingTools/samples/LundPlaneMC/JetMed-pthat_350-vac.res
 wget https://jetquenchingtools.web.cern.ch/JetQuenchingTools/samples/LundPlaneMC/JetMed-pthat_350-qhat_1.5-L_4-asmed_0.24.res
 ```
-From this data create a root-file with the input variables for both the vacuum and non-vacuum set using the Data.cc file.
-For the vacuum set run
+From this data create a root-file with the input variables for both the vacuum and non-vacuum set.
+I used the Data.cc file for this:
 ```
 ./Data -hard samples/JetMed-pthat_350-vac.res -nev 100000
 ```